magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

       items: [
         {
           label: 'backdrop',
           description: 'Show or hide a backdrop element.
-Only visible when the drawer is open.',
+Only visible when the drawer is open.'
-          code: ['label']
         },
         {
-          label: 'boolean',
+          label: 'boolean'
-          code: ['label']
         },
         {
-          label: 'true',
+          label: 'true'
-          code: ['label']
         }
       ]
     },